SoftWriters/RestaurantReviews/README.md

 * Add foregin constraint(s) on the model entities in the database context.
 * Add cascading deletes perhaps.
 (Needs discussion)
-* Add more controller action method unit tests.
+* Add more controller action method unit tests for edge cases.
 * Add automated and self hosted controller action integration tests.
 * Add more coverage on the data repository integration tests project.
 * Add a secret for the database conneciton string, or at least factor it into the appsettings.json file.